energinet-open-incubator/innersource-collaboration/guides/FOSS-strategy-guide/07-FOSS-Terms-Intro-FOSS-strategy.md

 Take these leading questions to for all strategies:
 - If you use someone else's FOSS: Why would they put it out for free and what follows for me from that?
 Is there any money made?
 Do they need to make money?
-- If you publish FOSS for others to use: What do I expect others to do, why do I do this, how do I finance the extra effort, etc.
+- If you publish FOSS for others to use: What do you expect others to do, why do you do this, how do you finance the extra effort, etc.

 There's a set of articles around this, see there if you want to read more: